-Syrian boy hospitalised after 'racist attack' in Turkey
+Syrian boy hospitalised after 'racist attack' on school playground in Istanbul

 Ramez Al-Housni, 12, was reportedly assaulted by a 17-year-old Turkish student in an unsupervised school playground in Istanbul's Taksim district, after which he lost consciousness and was admitted to intensive care for four hours, Al-Housni's father Radi told The New Arab.